Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

   - [Wrap-up](#wrap-up)
   - [Additional resources and more information](#additional-resources-and-more-information)

-## Exercise 1: Setup New Project in Azure DevOps

-Duration: 20 minutes

-### Task 0: Create a resource group and Azure Machine Learning workspace
+## Prerequisite: Create a resource group and Azure Machine Learning workspace

 In order to participate in the MLOps-in-a-day hands-on tutorial for the specialist track, the following three setups are required;

 1. DevOps account.
 2. Azure account with Subscription

     a.
 With resource group available for use

     b.
 An Azure Machine Learning within that Resource Group (preferably a new one)
 3. Postman installed on your machine

     NOTE!!!
 If you have already set up these prerequisites, skip the next steps and continue at Task 1!

 #### DevOps account

 DevOps is a platform to build pipelines via code.
 It stores your repository and keeps track of all changes in your codes.
 A DevOps account can be created by going to the following [link](https://dev.azure.com/).
 If you already have an account, then you can use that account and create a new organization to complete the tutorial.
 To create an account;